brymerr921/MetaGenomeContext/README.md

 ### Execution
 From here, we can set a few bash variables specifying our input parameters and then run the program.
 ```
-# Specify which SRR or ERR run you'd like to download -- must be paired-end reads
+# Specify which SRR or ERR run you'd like to download -- must be paired-end reads!
 export accession=ERR1136736

 # Specify how many CPUs you have available